Melyns/geofind/README.md

 # GeoFind
-GeoFind is a tiny command-line tool that fetches geolocation information from an IP address or URL.
+GeoFind is a tiny command-line tool that fetches geolocation information from an IP address or a domain.
 It uses ipinfo.io to provide info such as city, region, country, and hostname associated with the given IP address or a URL.

 ## Prerequisites
 - libcurl (Curl library)